Your Mental Health

 Whether you are seeking assistance for the first time or have done so before, your courage and hope have lead you to find solutions to improve your mental health or that of your child.
 Psychological issues like depression and anxiety often debilitate us, and leave us feeling overwhelmed at work, unable to participate in hobbies or activities we once enjoyed, or increase tension with our loved ones.

 Now then is the time to take action.
-By engaging in therapy you will learn strategies to manage your emotions and to question your thoughts that might, for example, say to you, "What's the point in trying?
+As a Registered Clinical Psychologist, Dr. Dianne Maing can help you to understand the factors contributing to your distress.
+By engaging in psychotherapy you will learn strategies to manage your emotions and to question your thoughts that might, for example, say to you, "What's the point in trying?
 I'm a failure!" or "I'm afraid of saying the wrong thing in a meeting."

 Children may also face similar psychosocial difficulties.
 For some, these difficulties may be accompanied by learning challenges in reading, writing, or mathematics.
 A timely psychological or psychoeducational assessment will help to determine the reasons for the learning struggles, and provide the school with effective recommendations.

-Dr. Dianne Maing is a registered Psychologist in Ontario, and has been practicing since 1991.
+Dr. Maing has been practising in Ontario since 1991.
 She is pleased to offer a full complement of psychological services to Barrie and the surrounding areas.

 Dr. Maing offers treatment for a variety of psychological difficulties that include, but are not limited to, anxiety, depression, grief, learning disabilities, obsessive-compulsive disorders, stress, and trauma.